lichenaut/PlantNerfer/readme.md

 Note 2: different plants have different numbers of growth stages, which means the same growth rate can affect some plants more than others.

-Note 3: for a successful bone meal fertilization growth, the plant must go through both bone meal rate AND growth rate checks.
+Note 3: for a successful bone meal fertilization growth, the plant must go through bone meal rate, growth rate, and vanilla bone meal chance checks.

 Note 4: These are the defaults, for any values not defined by the user:

+>can-place: true <br>
->growth-rate: 100 <br>
+growth-rate: 100 <br>
 growth-rate-dark: 100 <br>
 death-rate: 0 <br>
 death-rate-dark: 0 <br>